solyarisoftware/PERE/README.md

 ## Push notifications with return-receipt (the problem)

-For some business application purposes, I need to delivery events (=messages) server-side published, to a multitude of devices, with an (optional) garantee delivery receipt (return-receipt) of each message sent.
+For some business application purposes, I need to delivery events (= messages) server-side published, to a multitude of devices, with a **garantee delivery receipt (= return-receipt)** of each message sent.

 - Devices: are possibly "anything":
   - hosts clients